kevinlin311tw/caffe-cvprw15/README.md

 ### Train your own model on CIFAR10 dataset.

 First, run script "prepare.sh" to download ImageNet pretrained model and CIFAR10 dataset.
 This script will convert CIFAR10 to leveldb format.
+The whole process takes around 5 minutes.

     $ ./prepare.sh